Allison McGeer: COVID-19 pandemic

-Throughout the COVID-19 pandemic McGeer provided health advice to the Canadian public, including as a member of the Ontario COVID-19 Science Advisory Table.
+Throughout the COVID-19 pandemic McGeer provided health advice to the Canadian public, including as a member of the Ontario COVID-19 Science Advisory Table, the COVID-19 Immunity Task Force leadership group, and the steering committee for Ontario's COVID-19 Genomics Rapid Response Coalition (ONCoV).
 She also serves on Canada's COVID-19 Expert Panel, assembled by Chief Science Advisor of Canada Dr. Mona Nemer to assist in providing advice and guidance to Prime Minister Justin Trudeau and the federal government.
 In late January 2020, McGeer expressed concerns over the ability to contain SARS-CoV-2, particularly the unknown incubation period, which makes it difficult to track and quarantine people who have been exposed.
 In early March she emphasized the need for Canadians to follow public health advice to prevent the widespread transmission of SARS-CoV-2.
 According to McGeer, the most important guidance was to limit social contact and stay at home when feeling unwell.

 McGeer started to investigate how long SARS-CoV-2 can survive in air in March 2020.
 She was interested in how exhaled droplets, which contain both water and the virus, may become an infective aerosol that is light enough to be transported by air currents.
 Caroline Duchaine, an aerosol specialist at the Université Laval, thinks that the virus may not be as potent in aerosol form, losing parts of its spiky protein shell as it dries out in the air.
 McGeer and Duchaine are interested in how the virus survives in air in a hospital setting, particularly around patients who are being intubated.
 She hopes her research will provide insight as to whether face masks should be worn to reduce the transmission of the virus.
 At the time, the Centers for Disease Control and Prevention were considering whether to advise members of the public to wear masks when they left the house, and they had been made mandatory in the Czech Republic.